haxsaw/actuator/Tutorial.md

 - Since the MultiTask can't finish until all of its template instances finish, overall progress may be slowed due to a single slow-completing task instance.
 - Expressing complex dependencies in terms of MultiTask tasks can be subject to slow progress, again due to the completion requirement for each template instance inside each MultiTask.

 What we would like is to be able to express a set of tasks and their dependencies, and then have the set of tasks be applied to a single host.
-If we could then wrap up such a representation in a MultiTask, we can have different components proceed through their complex set of config tasks at varying rates, allowing better ovverall progress even if one component is processing tasks slowly.
+If we could then wrap up such a representation in a MultiTask, we can have different roles proceed through their complex set of config tasks at varying rates, allowing better overall progress even if one role is processing tasks slowly.

 Fortunately, we already have a mechanism for modeling this situation: the config model itself!
 What is needed is to be able to treat a config model as if it were a task.
 To do that, we use the *ConfigClassTask* wrapper; this wrapper allows a config model to be used as if it was task, providing the means to define a set of tasks to be performed on a single role, all with their own dependencies.

-To illustrate this, we'll re-write the above example with a ConfigClassTask to wrap up the operations that are all to be carried out on a single component:
+To illustrate this, we'll re-write the above example with a ConfigClassTask to wrap up the operations that are all to be carried out on a single role:

 ```python
 #this is the same namespace model as above